squidfingers/starkplayer/README.md

 Parameters:

-* __type:__ The type of media to display (either 'audio', 'video', or 'youtube').
+* __type:__ The type of media to display ('audio', 'video', or 'youtube').
 By default, type will be set to 'video' for HTML5 video or links to urls that have video file extensions.
 * __url:__ The url to an mp4 or flv.
 Defaults to media sniffed out from alternate content.
 * __poster:__ The url to a jpg or png poster image.
 Defaults to poster image sniffed out from alternate content.
 * __width:__ The width of the player.
 Defaults to the width of the content it replaces.